KalpShah999/PiratenKapern/logbook.md

   * Added the trace mode with the logger than can be activated using the trace arugment when running the program
   * Added the new scoring system that takes into account the x-of-a-kind scoring system
   * Added a new custom strategy that utilizes the new scoring system to its advantage when choosing which dice to reroll

+# January 24, 2023
+  * Fixed the technical debt associated with the player class
+  * Implemented easier methods of integrating new player strategies into the game